ReiSato18/spatial_search/README.md

-# Scaling Hypothesis of Spatial Search on Fractal Lattices Using Quantum Walk
+# Scaling Hypothesis of Spatial Search on Fractal Lattice Using Quantum Walk
 https://arxiv.org/abs/1908.11827